 Practice right to get it right.
 There is an old saying circulated among us bipedal types that practice makes perfect.
 Like many hoary American notions, this one is wrong, too.
 My old mentor and colleague Dr. Frank Dance likes to say that practice doesn’t make perfect, it just makes permanent.
 So if you practice wrong you will develop the wrong skills.
 Fortunately, if you are listening to one of my recorded induction talks, this will not be a problem.

 (It doesn’t have to be one of my recorded induction talks, of course.
 There are a few other good ones around.)

 When correctly done (or even just almost correctly done), your self-hypnosis practice will eventually enable you to use it in almost any situation.
-Quickly, sometimes in a matter of mere seconds once you have internalized the procedure to the point where it is almost automatic.
-(You probably cannot fully grasp the meaning of this just yet, but it will become apparent to you when you get there.)
+Quickly.
+Sometimes in a matter of mere seconds once you have internalized the procedure to the point where it is nearly automatic.
+(You probably cannot fully grasp the meaning of this if you are just starting out.
+It will become apparent to you when you have had a little experience.)